-I had an opportunity to volunteer as a top rope belayer for Friday through Sunday.
+I had an opportunity to volunteer as a top rope belayer from Friday through Sunday.
 It was a fun and interesting experience.
-I learned a lot about what it took to top rope belay at National competition level.
-I thought top rope was going to be a breeze but it was quite the contrary.
+I learned a lot about what it took to top-rope belay at the National competition level.
+I thought the top rope was going to be a breeze but it was quite the contrary.
 Being alert was key.

 The lead belayer belays climbers who lead climb up a route.
-Lead climbing is an advance climbing where a climber has their own rope to lead up a route.
-At the National Championship, there were existing 8 to 10 quick draws hanging from each bolt anchored to the wall from the bottom to the top of a route.
-The number of quick draws may varies from gym to gym depending on how high the lead climbing wall would be.
+Lead climbing is advanced climbing where a climber has his/her own rope to lead up a route.
+At the National Championship, there were existing 8 to 10 quickdraws hanging from each bolt anchored to the wall from the bottom to the top of a route.
+The number of quickdraws may vary from gym to gym depending on how high the lead climbing wall would be.
 The climber clips the rope to the quick draw.
-This support the climber from falling far below the roped clip.
+This supports the climber from falling far below the roped clip.

 The job of the lead belayer is to thread the rope up to the climber as needed to clip into the quick draw, catch the climber when fall, and lower the climber to the ground when completed.
-He or she also check with the climber to make sure the climber is tied into rope properly.
+He or she also checks with the climber to make sure the climber is tied to the rope properly.
 The climber also verifies the belayer’s belay device safely connected to the rope.

 As a top rope belayer, there is a balance of having the rope slightly tight on the climber end to the loop at the top while having slack from the belayer end to the top so that the rope does not pull up the climber.
 Sometimes it is hard to see where the rope is when the climber blocks the rope view.
 It is a constant dance to keep the climber on the right balance with the rope.

-One of the top rope belayer challenge is when the climber has to climb up an incline or an overhang section.
+One of the top rope belayer challenges is when the climber has to climb up an incline or an overhang section.
 The belayer has to have a certain slack on the rope so it does not pull the climber off a hold.
-The rope sometimes end up wrap around the climber’s neck or go to the back of the climber.
-Those are the two scenarios we work hard to keep to a minimal.
+The rope sometimes ends up wrap around the climber’s neck or go to the back of the climber.
+Those are the two scenarios we work hard to keep to a minimum.
 However, it does happen now and then.
-The belayer strive to keep a certain slack and tension on the rope.
+The belayer strives to keep a certain slack and tension on the rope.
 While It is up to the climber to move the rope away from the neck or bring the rope around to the front of the body.

 Lowering the climber to the ground with care is also important especially on an overhang.
 The climber will have a tendency to swing like a pendulum when fall.

 A clipper is the second or back up top rope belayer.
 He or she clips and un-clips the rope from the climber.
-The clipper has the climber and belayer double check each other harnesses, rope, and belay device and make sure everything is functioning safely.
+The clipper has the climber and belayer double-check each other harnesses, rope, and belay device and makes sure everything is functioning safely.
 He or she also verifies with the judges that they are ready for the new climber.

 What Could Go Wrong